maikejulie/NEMI/README.rst

 The \ **N**\ative \ **E**\mergent \ **M**\anifold \ **I**\nterrogation (NEMI; submitted JAMES) is a method to determine regions of interest in large or highly complex and nonlinear data.

-Citation: Sonnewald, M., submitted.
+Citation: Sonnewald, M., in review.
 A hierarchical ensemble manifold methodology for new knowledge on spatial data: An application to ocean physics.
 Journal of Advances in Modeling Earth Systems.

 |Github| |License| |Tests| |pypi| |DOIzenodo|